Isobel Urquhart MA

 My work as an educationalist has taken me to South Asia: India, Pakistan, Sri Lanka and Bangladesh, as well as Hong Kong, and Ghana.
 This has given me a broad experience of different cultures which has had a profound impact on my therapy work with clients with different ethnicities and cultural backgrounds.

 I have a particular interest in the relationship between counselling and psychotherapy, and political activism.
-I am a member of the PCSR: Psychotherapists and Counsellors for Social Responsibility, and a member of the Free Psychotherapy Network, and the Psychosocial Studies Association.
+I am a member of the Free Psychotherapy Network, and the Psychosocial Studies Association and I belong to the Psychotherapists and Counsellors Union (PCU)

 Areas of counselling I deal with